top of page

 5. Microloans for farming

 A microloan is an alternative funding option for those who don't need a whole lot of capital to get started.
-Just as the names suggests they are smaller loans.
+Just as the name suggests, they are smaller loans.

 According the the USDA Farm Loans program, "Micro-loans are a type of Operating or Farm Ownership Loan.
 They’re designed to meet the needs of small and beginning farmers, or for non-traditional and specialty operations by easing some of the requirements and offering less paperwork."

-Micro-loans typically have a maximum loan limit, usually of about $50,000 USD.
-But can be used to support a variety of things on the farm, including:
+Microloans typically have a maximum loan limit, usually of about $50,000 USD.
+But it can be used to support a variety of things on the farm, including:

 • Making a down payment on a farm